BizTalk Server 2013 R2: Installation and Configuration – Install and Configure Microsoft UDDI Services (Part 13)

 • On the Completed page, review configuration information:

-• If UDDI Services Notification Service is failed, which is the case
+• If the UDDI Services Notification Service fails, which is the case

 BizTalk Server 2013 R2 Microsoft UDDI Services completed